Bossiaea scolopendria

-Bossiaea scolopendria, commonly known as plank plant, is a species of flowering plant in the family Fabaceae and is endemic to New South Wales.
-It is an erect, sparsely-branched shrub with flattened branches, ending in winged cladodes, the leaves mostly reduced to small scales except on the youngest branches, and yellow and red flowers.
+Bossiaea scolopendria, commonly known as plank plant or centipede pea, is a species of flowering plant in the family Fabaceae and is endemic to coastal regions of New South Wales.
+It is an erect, sparsely branched shrub with flattened branches ending in winged cladodes, scale leaves, and yellow and red flowers.

 Description

-Bossiaea scolopendria is an erect, sparsely-branched shrub that typically grows to a height of up to 1.5 m or more.
+Bossiaea scolopendria is an erect, sparsely branched shrub that typically grows to a height of up to 1.5 m or more.
 The branches are flattened and end in winged cladodes 6–15 mm wide.
 Leaves are only present on young growth and are soon replaced by scales 1–2 mm long and 0.4–0.6 mm wide.
 The flowers are borne in up to thirty nodes on the sides of cladodes, each flower 10–14 mm long on a pedicel 1–3 mm long.
 There are two scales and one or a few bracts 1.5–2.5 mm long at the base and bracteoles about 1.5–2.5 mm long near the middle of the pedicel.
 The five sepals are 4–6 mm long and joined at the base forming a tube, the upper lobes 2–3 mm long and 1.0–1.5 mm wide, the lower lobes 1.5–2.5 mm long.
 The standard petal is yellow with a red base and up to about 15 mm long, the wings are purplish brown and 3–4 mm wide, and the keel is pale greenish yellow and 3–4 mm wide.
 Flowering mainly occurs from August to September and the fruit is an oblong pod 30–45 mm long.